 A successful influencer marketing program takes just as much planning as any other marketing program to be successful.
 Through the story-telling capabilities of the influencers that you are working with, an audience is able to experience your brand and develop an affinity for it.
 Because your brand is being introduced by a trusted influencer you should see an increase in followers on your brand platforms.
 If your campaign is designed to generate sales you should see a sustained increase in revenue.

 Here are 5 steps that you can include in your planning to maximize your influencer marketing program.

 1. Know what to expect from the influencers you work with

 Keep in mind that influencer marketing can be more than just an awareness campaign.
 The story your influencers share can lead their audience through the sales pipeline from awareness to a sale.
 But the program must be designed to meet the expectations of the audience as well as your brand.
-If you are working with an influencer with the goal of introducing your brand to their audience keep in mind your expectation is simply awareness.
+If you are working with an influencer with the goal of introducing your brand to their audience keep in mind your expectation is not simply awareness.
 Your campaign should be designed for storytelling that leads to people following your brand to continue through the sales process.
-Therefore your goal should not simply be just awareness, but an increase in understanding your brand, engaging with your brand and increase in followers.

 If you are working with an influencer who has an audience that already knows your brand you can develop a campaign with a call to action that can generate leads or a direct sale.
 But your campaign must be designed with the audience in mind and aligned with your goals.